 0 – 6 months 50 mcg (< 1 kernel)

 7 – 12 months 60 mcg (< 1 kernel)

 1-3 years 100 mcg (1 kernel)

 9-13 years 300 mcg (3 kernels)

 19 years + 400 mcg (4 kernels)

 Do not exceed the tolerable upper limit of 400 mcg of selenium per day.
-If we assume that one average (weighing about 5g) Brazil nut kernel comes from a selenium rich soil it may contain about 100mcg of selenium, it would meant that consuming just 4 kernels may provide us with 400 mcg of selenium which is the upper daily limit.
-Of course it is perfectly safe if from time to time we have more than that but I would avoid consuming larger amounts of Brazil nuts on a regular basis for a long period of time due to the risk of overdosing selenium.
+If we assume that one average (weighing about 5g) Brazil nut kernel comes from a selenium rich soil it may contain about 100mcg of selenium, it will mean that consuming just 4 kernels may provide us with 400 mcg of selenium which is the upper daily limit.
+Of course, it is perfectly safe if from time to time we have more than that, but I would avoid consuming larger amounts of Brazil nuts on a regular basis for a long period of time due to the risk of overdosing selenium.

 Selenium toxicity is rare but doses as high as 400 mcg per day can be even harmful if used for a very long time, while 700 mcg a day are safe for short-term use.